Marchyus/BP-Interact-backup/README.md

 # BP-Interact-backup
 Blue Prism Interact has 10+ components, each of those contains own configuration files.
-Script backups all .json and .config files before upgrades or configuration changes.
+Script backups all .json and .config files.
+Run regularly or prior upgrades/changes.

 # Usage
 ## Prerequisites